MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `C) Store the raw social media posts in Cloud Storage, and write the data extracted from the API into BigQuery.`

-**Quick reason:** Store the raw social media posts in Cloud Storage, and write the data extracted from the API into BigQuery.

 <details>
 <summary>Full explanation</summary>